WFisher828/Batch_Sequential_Designs_in_Bayesian_Preference_Elicitation/README.md

 * batch_design_AO
 * batch_design_MO

-MIP_formulation_vs_Enumeration_Experiment_v6.ipynb: This is a Jupyter notebook which is used in conducting the experiment corresponding to the section "Quality of MIP-Based Batch Design Solutions" found in the supplementary material document.
+<ins>MIP_formulation_vs_Enumeration_Experiment_v6.ipynb</ins>: This is a Jupyter notebook which is used in conducting the experiment corresponding to the section "Quality of MIP-Based Batch Design Solutions" found in the supplementary material document.

-Comparing_AO_and_MO_numerical_Experiment_ExpIII_v2.ipynb: This is a Jupyter notebook which is used in conducting the experiment corresponding to the section "Questionnaire Simulation" found in the main paper.
+<ins>Comparing_AO_and_MO_numerical_Experiment_ExpIII_v2.ipynb</ins>: This is a Jupyter notebook which is used in conducting the experiment corresponding to the section "Questionnaire Simulation" found in the main paper.

-JMP_attr_6_exp_1_cov_1_loc_025_scale_4_quest_16.csv: This is a non-adaptive Bayesian D-optimal questionnaire constructed in JMP under the balanced low signal-to-noise ratio setting discussed in the section "Detailed Experiment Setup for Questionnaire Simulation" found in the supplementary material document.
+<ins>JMP_attr_6_exp_1_cov_1_loc_025_scale_4_quest_16.csv</ins>: This is a non-adaptive Bayesian D-optimal questionnaire constructed in JMP under the balanced low signal-to-noise ratio setting discussed in the section "Detailed Experiment Setup for Questionnaire Simulation" found in the supplementary material document.
 This csv file is used in Comparing_AO_and_MO_numerical_Experiment_ExpIII_v2.ipynb.

-JMP_attr_6_exp_1_cov_1_loc_1_scale_1_quest_16.csv: This is a non-adaptive Bayesian D-optimal questionnaire constructed in JMP under the balanced medium signal-to-noise ratio setting discussed in the section "Detailed Experiment Setup for Questionnaire Simulation" found in the supplementary material document.
+<ins>JMP_attr_6_exp_1_cov_1_loc_1_scale_1_quest_16.csv</ins>: This is a non-adaptive Bayesian D-optimal questionnaire constructed in JMP under the balanced medium signal-to-noise ratio setting discussed in the section "Detailed Experiment Setup for Questionnaire Simulation" found in the supplementary material document.
 This csv file is used in Comparing_AO_and_MO_numerical_Experiment_ExpIII_v2.ipynb.

-JMP_attr_6_exp_1_cov_1_loc_4_scale_025_quest_16.csv: This is a non-adaptive Bayesian D-optimal questionnaire constructed in JMP under the balanced medium signal-to-noise ratio setting discussed in the section "Detailed Experiment Setup for Questionnaire Simulation" found in the supplementary material document.
+<ins>JMP_attr_6_exp_1_cov_1_loc_4_scale_025_quest_16.csv</ins>: This is a non-adaptive Bayesian D-optimal questionnaire constructed in JMP under the balanced medium signal-to-noise ratio setting discussed in the section "Detailed Experiment Setup for Questionnaire Simulation" found in the supplementary material document.
 This csv file is used in Comparing_AO_and_MO_numerical_Experiment_ExpIII_v2.ipynb.

-parameter_file_AO_MO_JMP_exp.txt: This txt file can be used if the user wishes to run all three of the low, medium, and high signal-to-noise ratio experiment settings in a job array.
+<ins>parameter_file_AO_MO_JMP_exp.txt</ins>: This txt file can be used if the user wishes to run all three of the low, medium, and high signal-to-noise ratio experiment settings in a job array.
 This file corresponds to the experiment in "Questionnaire Simulation".

-parameter_file_MIPvsEnum_v6_exp.txt: This txt file can be used if the user wishes to run all six experiment settings ( (low signal-to-noise, balanced), (medium signal-to-noise, balanced), (high signal-to-noise, balanced),(low signal-to-noise, imbalanced), (medium signal-to-noise, imbalanced), (high signal-to-noise, imbalanced) ) in a job array.
+<ins>parameter_file_MIPvsEnum_v6_exp.txt</ins>: This txt file can be used if the user wishes to run all six experiment settings ( (low signal-to-noise, balanced), (medium signal-to-noise, balanced), (high signal-to-noise, balanced),(low signal-to-noise, imbalanced), (medium signal-to-noise, imbalanced), (high signal-to-noise, imbalanced) ) in a job array.
 This file corresponds to the experiment in "Quality of MIP-Based Batch Design Solutions".

 -----
 **To Do List**: <br />